 With its snowy history, it's natural that Quebec would also have an impressive ice hotel.
 In 1996, the ice-structure enthusiast Jacques Debois found out about the Swedish ICEHOTEL.
 He had already built igloos and ice buildings for festivals around Canada but had not considered an ice lodging.
 He soon opened the Ice Hotel Quebec-Canada in Sainte-Catherine-de-la-Jacques-Cartier about 30 minutes outside of Quebec City.

 The hotel operates on the grounds of the Station Touristique Duchesnay, a resort for snowmobiling, dog sledding, cross-country skiing, ice-fishing and ice skating.
 The hotel grows nearly every year -- it has 36 rooms and themed suites, an ice chapel, galleries and a bar.
 Like its Swedish counterpart, Ice Hotel Quebec-Canada also gives public tours during the day.

-To learn more about ice hotels, snow and destination hotels, check out the links on the next page.
+To learn more about ice hotels, snow and destination hotels, check out the links below.